shacharRonZohar/movie-list/README.md

-# Nuxt 3 Starter Template
+# 💕 Our Movie Collection

-A clean, production-ready Nuxt 3 starter template with authentication, database integration, and essential utilities.
-Perfect for building modern web applications.
+A romantic movie list app built with love, designed as a special gift to share and cherish movie moments together.

 ## 🎯 Features